-However, in a 2016 study on survey data from the Nurses’ Health Study, which collected information from 55,929 women in the United States, researchers did not find a strong correlation between total vitamin D intake and hair loss.
+However, the authors of a 2016 study that collected information from 55,929 women in the United States did not find a strong link between total vitamin D intake and hair loss in alopecia areata.
 There is also little evidence to suggest that vitamin D can lead to hair regrowth.

-Therefore, more research is necessary to confirm the potential benefits of vitamin D for hair growth.
+More research is also necessary to confirm the potential benefits of vitamin D for hair growth.

-The Office of Dietary Supplements recommend that adults get 600 international units, or 15 micrograms (mcg), of vitamin D daily.
-However, many people fall below this requirement.
-In fact, statistics show that over 1 billion people worldwide have a vitamin D deficiency.
+The Office of Dietary Supplements recommend that adults get 600 international units (IU), or 15 micrograms (mcg), of vitamin D per day.

 - fish, such as salmon or swordfish